DavidLaidlaw/WristVisualizer/README.md

 ### Installing

 Download the source first to gain access to the SetupInstaller directory (subproject).
 SetupInstaller is integrated with the WristVisualizer solution.
-It builds a Windows  installer script called “SetupInstaller.msi” in *WristVisualizer/SetupInstaller/SetupInstaller-SetupFiles/SetupInstaller.msi* which can be double-clicked from Windows or executed on the command line with either:
+It contains a Windows  installer script called “SetupInstaller.msi” in *WristVisualizer/SetupInstaller/SetupInstaller-SetupFiles/SetupInstaller.msi* which can be double-clicked from Windows or executed on the command line with either:
-1.  *msiexec.exe –i SetupInstaller.msi* : does a normal installation in *C:/Program Files/* and add WristVisualizer in the normal programs menu
+1.  *msiexec.exe –i SetupInstaller.msi* : does a normal installation in *C:/Program Files/* and adds WristVisualizer in the normal programs menu
-2.  *msiexec.exe –a SetupInstaller.msi* : uncompresses all need files in the current directory so that WristVisualizer can be executed in that directory without writing to *c:/Program Files*
+2.  *msiexec.exe –a SetupInstaller.msi* : uncompresses all needed files in the current directory so that WristVisualizer can be executed in that directory without writing to *c:/Program Files*

 ### Building from Source

-To build from source, download the source as described above.
-Then, open the *WristVisualizer/Visualization.sln* solution file with VS2017 (or higher).
+First, download the source as described above.
+Then, open the *WristVisualizer/Visualization.sln* solution file with VS2017 .
 The solution file contains 8 projects.
-Build Visualization.sln.
+Build the top-most project shown in VS2017 - **Visualization.sln**.
 Remember to choose the build platform.
 Two choices have been tested : *x64 Debug* and *x64 Release*.
 Depending on your target platform, the executable will be placed in a subdirectory of *WristVisualizer/bin* e.g. *bin/x64/Debug/WristVizualizer.exe*.